Skip to main content

 Activities Tied to the Test Plan - TestCollab also lets you share a detailed activity log associated with the test plan.
 Stakeholders can view all actions and updates recorded during the test case runs.

 Defects Reported - Lastly, but arguably one of the most important data points: any defects unearthed during the test runs can be shared.
-Defect id, title, reporting status, link to the original defect record; all can be communicated.
+This includes defect id, title, reporting status, link to the original defect record.

 How to share?